 E-cigarettes are often marketed as a safer alternative to smoking.
 But they’re not safe.
 They still put an addictive drug and chemicals into your body and into the air around you.

 Disputing common myths about e-cigarettes

 The makers of e-cigarettes market them for a variety of uses.
-Researchers are still in the early stages of studying e-cigarettes.
-But studies have shown that e-cigarettes still contain harmful chemicals, including nicotine.
+Studies have shown that e-cigarettes still contain harmful chemicals, including nicotine.
 Below are common myths—and the real facts.

 Fact: Makers claim that e-cigarettes don’t contain the harmful chemicals that cigarettes do.
 Of course, this is not true.
 Most devices contain nicotine.
-A JUUL pod contains either 3% or 5% nicotine.
-A JUUL pod that contains 5% nicotine is equivalent to the amount of nicotine in one pack of cigarettes.
+Plus, e-cigarettes may also contain ultrafine particles that can be inhaled and cause lung inflammation.

 Fact: While there are some cartridges that don’t contain nicotine, most do.
 Any time a smoker inhales nicotine, they are inhaling an addicting and harmful chemical.

 Fact: At first, makers of e-cigarettes said that e-cigarettes were appealing because they could be smoked in places that didn’t allow traditional cigarette smoking.
 This is no longer true.
-Many states have created laws that prohibit vaping in the same areas where traditional smoking is not allowed.
+Most states have created laws that prohibit vaping in the same areas where traditional smoking is not allowed.

 Fact: Marketers claim it is easier to quit smoking if you switch to vaping first.
 But e-cigarettes contain nicotine and may even lead to a user becoming a traditional cigarette smoker.